Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_pfg_stores.md

-# Staging Model: staging_pfg_stores
+# Staging Model: stg_pfg_stores

 ## Overview
-The `staging_pfg_stores` model is designed to extract and transform raw PFG store data from the POS system.
+The `stg_pfg_stores` model is designed to extract and transform raw PFG store data from the POS system.
 It sources data from the `raw_pfg_stores` table within the `pos` schema, applies column renaming, standardizes province values via a CASE statement, and creates a unique store identifier.
 This results in a clean, consistent dataset that is ready for downstream processing and analysis.

 ## Source Data
 - **Source Table:** `pos.raw_pfg_stores`